 However, I remember after we got bored with the main songs we tried out some of the extras, and one of them was “She Bangs the Drums” by the Stone Roses, which I had actually heard of, though I didn’t recall from where.
 I suggested we play it, and unlike the rest of the bonus tracks that were mostly awful, it was actually pretty good.
 I did some research on the Stone Roses and was surprised to discover they were absolutely beloved in England, since I hadn’t so much as sniffed a trace of them Stateside.
 I consulted Rolling Stone‘s 500 greatest albums list, but the Stone Roses didn’t make an appearance on it, which I found surprising since The Stone Roses is one of the most, if not the most, heavily praised British albums in the British press.

 The same year (2003) Rolling Stone published their greatest albums list, British music magazine NME published their list of the 100 greatest albums of all time; The Stone Roses was number one.
 The next year, another British magazine called The Observer ranked The Stone Roses number one in their list of the 100 greatest British albums.
 In 2006, NME published their own list of the 100 greatest British albums and (naturally) The Stone Roses came in first.
 I find this rather massive gap in acclaim between American and British critics to be fascinating.
 When Rolling Stone published their list in book format in 2005, they added in The Stone Roses at number 497.
+(Note: Rolling Stone updated the list again in 2012; The Stone Roses was number 498.)
 My friend Sarah was kind enough to buy the book for me in high school, so I was very interested when thinking of what to write for this entry to read what Rolling Stone had to say about The Stone Roses:

 For a few glorious moments, the Stone Roses looked like they were going to lead another British invasion.
 Instead, they fell apart – but first they made this incredible album, highlighted by the ecstatic eight-minute-long “I Am the Resurrection.”
 It singlehandedly launched Nineties Brit pop.